abagshaw/brackets-minifier/README.md

 - [Custom Save Directories](#custom-save-directories)

 ### Single File Minification
-To minify a file, use the keyboard shortcut `Cmd/Ctrl+M`.
+To minify a file, use the keyboard shortcut `Cmd/Ctrl+M` (this will also save the file if there are unsaved changes).
 You can also minify files on save by checking *Minify on Save* in the *Edit* menu.

 ### Project Minification
-To minify all JS and CSS files in the current project, use the keyboard shortcut `Cmd/Ctrl+Alt+M`.
+To minify all JS and CSS files in the current project (and subdirectories), use the keyboard shortcut `Cmd/Ctrl+Alt+M`.
 You can also set the whole project to be minified on save by going to *Edit -> Minifier Preferences* and selecting *Minify Project on Save*.
-This will minify the all JS and CSS files in the current project when saving *any file* - not necessarily a JS or CSS file.
+This will minify the all JS and CSS files in the current project when saving *any file* located in the current project - not necessarily a JS or CSS file.
+If any file about to be minified has unsaved changes, it will be saved first.

 **NOTE: To minify the whole project on save you must *also* check the *Minify on Save* option in the *Edit* menu.**

+**NOTE: Files open in the *Working Files* area that are not located within the current project directory are not considered part of the current project and will not be included in project minification, affected by project minification settings or trigger project minification on save.
+These files can still be saved using [single file minification](#single-file-minification)**

 ####Excluding Files/Directories/Filetypes
 You can exclude certain directories and files by entering each directory/file on a new line in the *Directories/Files to Exclude from Project Minification* area.
 Excluded directories must include trailing slash!